Cho Kuk: Political career

 Cho showed interest in politics at the end of the 1980s, while studying at university.
-During this time, he was already a member of the South Korean Socialist Workers' Alliance, along with Rhyu Si-min and Eun Su-mi.
+During this time, he was already a member of the South Korean Socialist Workers' Alliance, along with Rhyu Si-min and Eun Soo-mi.
 Cho was detained due to his activities, under breach of the National Security Act, and declared a prisoner of conscience by Amnesty International.
 Later, he criticised the National Security Act as a "barbaric law" in his book titled For the Freedom of Conscience and Ideology.

 Since the 2000s, Cho has been involved in various activities related to human rights and democracy.
 He was a member of the People's Solidarity for Participatory Democracy, Committee of Determination of Punishment in Supreme Court, National Human Rights Commission, and the other various organisations.

-Cho has never held any elected position, even though the former Democratic Party and its successor Democratic Unionist Party suggested that he run for a position as member of the National Assembly in Bundang 2nd constituency.
+Cho has never held any elected position, even though the former Democratic Party (2008) and its successor Democratic Unionist Party suggested that he run for a position as member of the National Assembly in Bundang 2nd constituency.
 There were also expectations that Cho would run for Superintendent of Education in Seoul during the local elections in 2014, but he declined.
-He did not even run for mayorship of Busan in 2018, despite public expectations.
+He did not run for mayorship of Busan in 2018, despite public expectations.

-Senior Secretary to the President for Civil Affairs, 2017–2019
+Senior Secretary to the President for Civil Affairs (2017–2019)

 On 11 May 2017, the day after Moon Jae-in officially assumed the office of president, Cho was appointed Senior Secretary to the President for Civil Affairs.
 He was one of several non-prosecutors appointed to the position.
 He promised a clear investigation of the 2016 South Korean political scandal.
 This was welcomed by the People's Party, but also attacked by the Liberty Korea Party.

 On 31 December 2018, Cho attended the House Steering Committee of the National Assembly.
 This "surprise" attendance was an issue in South Korean society, as such was not really done by former senior secretaries.
 A source reported that this negatively affected the approval ratings of President Moon.

 Cho was replaced by Kim Joe-won on 26 July 2019.

-Minister of Justice
+Minister of Justice (2019)

 On 9 August 2019, Cho was nominated for the position of Minister of Justice replacing Park Sang-ki, by President Moon.
-He quoted General Lee Soon-shin and promised political reform.
+He quoted General Yi Sun-sin and promised political reform.
 On 9 September, Cho was officially appointed Minister of Justice.
-Cho subsequently resigned 35 days after taking office due to a prosecution probe into various allegations surrounding his family.
+Cho subsequently resigned on 14 October, just 35 days after taking office due to a prosecution probe into various allegations surrounding his family.